cadin/snowflakes/README.md

 You can load a black and white mask image to indicate which areas of the canvas are available for snoflake placement (white), and which areas should be left blank (black).

 To enable this, set `useMask` to `true` in `config.pde` and set the `maskImagePath` to the mask image you want to use.

+## Support

+This is a personal project and is mostly unsupported, but I'm happy to hear feedback or answer questions.

+## License

+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.